glebm/mini_settings/README.md

     If a commented key exists, will uncomment it and set the value in-place instead of appending a new key
     By default, reads from /dev/stdin and writes to /dev/stdout;

-The default config file location for the binaries can be changed via the `DEFAULT_CONFIG_PATH` define.